 by Mohamedarif Suleman (Dar es Salaam, Tanzania)

 Here is a creepy story from a friend’s life.
-Belonging to a well endowed family, he once met a younger person in the neighbourhood, who said how he observed daily when this friend leaves ad comes home, the different cars he picks routinely, when he parks, etc. In short, there was complete and accurate knowledge about the foregoing that this younger person had about my friend.
+Belonging to a well-endowed family, he once met a younger person in the neighbourhood, who said how he observed daily when this friend leaves ad comes home, the different cars he picks routinely, when he parks, etc. In short, there was complete and accurate knowledge about the foregoing that this younger person had about my friend.
 Stalking you would call today?
 Not sure what the term was in those days, but years later, when the tables turned and the younger boy landed more fortune than was now available to the friend, the relationship was totally different.
 The now-wealthy boy was contemptuous and spiteful as he addressed the friend for no apparent reason, except that he had made his ground taller than my friend’s.
 Wen did this become a contest anyway, one may wonder?
-It started, when locked in his small room, under the guard of restrictive, yet well meaning parents, this boy started harbouring envy towards someone he barely know, and who was most probably simply going by his day routinely.
+It started, when locked in his small room, under the guard of restrictive, yet well-meaning parents, this boy started harbouring envy towards someone he barely know, and who was most probably simply going by his day routinely.

 Decades later, the officially institutionalised manner in which we carry other people’s information and then transmit it to others, may also be rooted in our own deeply ingrained insecurities or deficiencies.
 Needless to say, this form of envy is pretty harmful to the harmony of society, and not productive by modern standards that consciously re-label this as competition.

-Sayyid Mahdi As-Sadr in his book The Ahlul Bayt: Ethical Role Models, writes: Talebearing is to inform against people matters that they dislike to divulge, for the purpose of entrapping them.
+Sayyid Mahdi As-Sadr in his book The Ahlul Bayt: Ethical Role Models, writes: Talebearing is to inform against people matters that they dislike divulging, for the purpose of entrapping them.
 The talebearer is in fact the meanest and most malicious individual since he is characterized by backbiting, betrayal, hypocrisy, spoiling the mutual amicability, and seeding divergence among people:

 “Do not yield to one persistent in swearing, backbiting, gossiping, obstructing virtues, a sinful transgressor, ill-mannered, and morally corrupt or that because he may possess wealth and children.
 When Our revelations are recited to him.
 (68:14)”